 Whether you’re considering your first river cruise or simply planning for your next great journey along the waterways of the world, you’ll find lots of river cruise reviews here on River Cruise Advisor.
-We also have compiled a list of helpful articles and features designed with a single goal in mind: to help you navigate the ever-changing world of river cruising, from the planning stage right up to the conclusion of your voyage.
+Read more about how to choose a river cruise.

 The Appeal of River Cruising

 River cruising was an entirely new concept to Europe when it was introduced in the mid-1970s: a floating hotel that journeys between destinations.
 In its simplest form, a river cruiser is nothing more than a barge with a hotel on top.
 For many travelers, the slow chug along the river is just the right pace for getting the lay of the land.
 Sitting on the top deck of a ship under brilliant blue skies, you gaze on fabled landscapes dotted with castles, villages, and vineyards.
 A flight of stairs down you have all the amenities of a modern hotel—restaurants, bars, lounges, fitness facilities, spas, Internet access, and comfortable staterooms.

 River cruises offer opportunities to step ashore in fairy-tale towns and major European capitals that can’t be reached on a traditional cruise ship.
 Most river cruisers take these trips to immerse themselves in Europe’s contemporary culture in a way they can’t when traveling between a different Mediterranean port every day and to learn something about the history of the towns along the Continent’s greatest rivers.